 Today I am here with another step-by-step root tutorial for the Motorola Droid Maxx running on Android 4.4.4 KitKat with the build number SU6-7.
 Let me clarify at the beginning, this root method is very complicated (but don’t worry, I have made it simple for newbies) and takes around an estimated 1 hr 20 mins, so make sure you’re ready to sacrifice your time and energy for the whole process.

 Thanks to the Xda developer CrashXXL who has made it possible to release all-in-one packages that can unlock bootloader, root and install SuperSU on the Droid Maxx but as I said earlier, it takes time so you need to have a full battery and try this at your own risk.
 The dev and PROGEEKS will not be responsible for any damage or bricked devices but that being said, this method perfectly works and is absolutely free so you’ve nothing to lose but you’ll gain root access to your device giving you tons of features unlocked.

 So let’s move on and root your phone.

 How to root Droid Maxx

-Before you proceed to the rooting process, I would recommend you to check Android version and build number on your device.
-Go to Settings > About phone > and check version and build number make sure it is 4.4.4 and SU6-7.
-This will tell you, if your device is compatible for root or not.
+Before you proceed to the rooting process, I would recommend you to check the Android version and build number on your device.
+Go to Settings > About phone > and check the version and build number make sure it is 4.4.4 and SU6-7.
+This will tell you if your device is compatible with root or not.

 You’ll also need to download a bunch of files: